 "I am a somewhat risk-averse person," he told CNN.
 "I like potato salad but had never made it before and wasn't sure it would be any good.
 Kickstarter helps people to realize their dreams, so it seemed like a perfect fit."

-Though not likely to reach anywhere near this amount by the end, Kicktraq notes that the potato salad Kickstarter is trending towards possibly reaching $71,000 by Aug.
-2, when the 30-day period is up, if it keeps going at its current pace.
+Though not likely to reach anywhere near this amount by the end, but Kicktraq notes that the potato salad Kickstarter is trending towards possibly reaching $71,000 by Aug.
+2, when the 30-day period is up.